staincrazy/Custom-Weather-Bot/README.md

 #### How to set up and use:

 0. Install python 3.9 and requirements.txt.
-Program will not work on Python 10...
 1. You will need to generate your private key from Open Weather Map and place it either in txt file like "private_owm_key.txt" or directly in code in open_weather_map.py on line
 16: